-Jet-lag, fatigue, noisy hallways, unfamiliar settings, and a strange bed when travelling all add up to one thing – a lousy night of sleep.
+Today this article is going to talk about 5 tips for better sleep when traveling.
+Jet-lag, fatigue, noisy hallways, unfamiliar settings, and a strange bed when traveling all add up to one thing – a lousy night of sleep.
 Lack of sleep can make a family vacation miserable, and a business trip unbearable.
 So, what can you do to offset the distractions and discomfort in order to get the best sleep possible?
-Consider these five tips to if you’re looking to get the best sleep possible when you’re away from home.
+Consider these five tips if you’re looking to get the best sleep possible when you’re away from home.

 It may not be practical to bring along your entire set of linens, but you can bring a few items from home to make your hotel room a bit more familiar.
 Sometime I bring a pillow case, freshly washed in the laundry detergent I am familiar with, the best part is that it is easy to bring along.
 You’ll appreciate having it when you lay your head down at night.
 Do you sleep with scents?
 Take along a few of your favorite scented oils.
 The familiar smells and textures that you bring with you will help you doze off.
 Some people also like the noise that a fan makes.